sauravchamoli17/Intro-to-Solidity-and-Ethereum/README.md

     }
 }
 ```
--Calldata can be returned from the function.
+- Calldata can be returned from the function.
 In that case it is just “forwarded” to the returndata.

 ## How does returndata work?